Like us on Facebook?

 Texas is a leading agricultural state, frequently ranking third (after California and Iowa) in gross farm income.
 Agricultural statistics in Texas have been affected by modern technology, which increases productivity: in consequence, the number of persons living on farms has markedly decreased in recent decades.
 Another trend has been a decline in the total number of farms and ranches.

 The largest share of agricultural income is derived from beef cattle.
-Texas leads the nation in number of beef, which usually exceed 14 million head.
+Texas leads the nation in number of beef, with a population of 12.5 - 13 million head.
 Cotton is the leading crop and the state's second-most-valuable farm product.
 Texas also leads in national production of grain sorghum, watermelons, cabbages, and spinach.
 Wheat, corn, and other grains are also important.
 There is good farmland located in most parts of the state, some of it made more productive by use of irrigation and of dry-farming techniques (used in the Panhandle, for example, for wheat production).

 Forestry and Fishing